ansys/pymapdl/doc/source/getting_started/macos.rst

 Launch MAPDL on MacOS
 =====================

-If you do not have an MAPDL docker image, you can create one in a Linux machine using the instructions given in :ref:`ref_make_container`.
+If you do not have an MAPDL Docker image, you can create one on a Linux machine as indicated in  :ref:`ref_make_container`.

-If you have already an MAPDL docker image you can launch MAPDL following the procedure specified in :ref:`run_an_mapdl_image`.
+If you already have an MAPDL Docker image, you can launch MAPDL as indicated in :ref:`run_an_mapdl_image`.

 Apple Silicon compatibility
 ---------------------------